hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 where each feature and sub task is implemented in its own branch.

-Generally, every serious project also has an integration branch and a stable branch, which may be the same or not.
+Generally, every serious project also has an integration branch and a stable branch, which may be the same [or not][4].
 When the feature/redesign/refactor is complete, the changes can be merged into the integration or stable branch.